Learning A Language While Sleeping: Just A Dream?

 Early risers are apparently not only a few paw-widths’ ahead in the rat race — they’re also happier.
 In a 2012 study by the University of Toronto, participants answered questions regarding daily routines, emotional state and feelings of healthiness.
 Those who identified as morning people were more likely to report higher levels of positive emotion.
 The lead author, Renee Biss, attributed this discrepancy of positivity to social jet lag; the notion that people who stay up late tend to have sleep patterns which don’t fit well to our standard nine-to-five day.
 Indeed, the spritely, young, party-loving participants registered lower levels of happiness than older participants.

 Before we restructure our lives and set the alarm clock to shriek an hour or two earlier, we should take a step back.
-All the above is very normative: measuring success against CEOs is fairly futile (there are only so many of them), and waking up at four in the morning to answer emails isn’t exactly everyone’s definition of success.
+All the above is very normative: measuring success against CEOs is fairly futile (there can only be so many of them… ), and waking up at four in the morning to answer emails certainly isn’t everyone’s definition of success.
 And what exactly is the nature of the causal relationship between sleep and success?
 Are the early birds flying high because they get up before the rest of us, or are they merely the victims of schedules tightening as they scale the career ladder?
 Then there are the very real dangers of sleep deprivation, which has been linked to a host of afflictions ranging from a lower pain threshold to heart disease and diabetes.
 The pressures and paradigms of modern life have already taken their toll; Americans sleep over an hour less than sixty years ago, and approximately 36% are sleep-deprived — it’s a public health problem.
 Only 5% of us can get by on fewer than six hours sleep a night, which means you likely need more.

 So where do we go from here?
 Modern lives are short on time and short on sleep, so what should we do to find the time for something as fulfilling and vital as learning a foreign language.